LAY ASIDE EVERY WEIGHT

 24 Do you not know that those who run in a race all run, but one receives the prize?
 Run in such a way that you may obtain it.

-In every race there are specific rules or guidelines to observe and follow by everyone in the race.
-The Christian race is no exception.
-An athlete is not declared a winner or crowned unless he competes or runs according to the rules of the race.
+In every race, there are specific rules or guidelines to observe and follow by everyone in the race; the Christian race is no exception.
+An athlete is not declared a winner or crowned unless he competes or runs according to the rules of the race (2 Tim.
+2:5).

 Similarly, a Christian should not expect to be crowned and rewarded at the end of the spiritual race if he does not run according to God-set rules or guidelines.

-It is therefore very imperative for us to be familiar with the spiritual rules or guidelines for running the Christian race and winning the prize.
+Therefore, it is imperative for us to know and abide by the spiritual rules or guidelines for running the Christian race and winning the prize.

-These important spiritual rules or guidelines are clearly presented in the Bible.
+These essential spiritual rules or guidelines are presented in the Scripture.

 1 Therefore we also, since we are surrounded by so great a cloud of witnesses, let us lay aside every weight, and the sin which so easily ensnares us, and let us run with endurance the race that is set before us,

-It is wisdom for us to carefully examine these rules.
+It is wisdom for us to examine these rules carefully.

 First and foremost, it is worthy of notice that the passage (Heb.
-12:1-2) begins by informing us that “we are surrounded by so great a cloud of witnesses.”
+12:1-2) begins by informing us that “so great a cloud of witnesses surrounds us.”

-Like the cloud of spectators who always watch and cheer on athletes, contestants or competitors at the Olympic Games, the victorious saints of old, few of those mentioned in the hallmark of faith in the preceding chapter (Heb.
+Like the cloud of spectators who always watch and cheer on the athletes, contestants, or competitors at the Olympic Games, the victorious saints of old, few of those who were mentioned in the hallmark of faith in the preceding chapter (Heb.
 11), are also watching and cheering us on as we run the race set before us.

-While our cloud of witnesses may not be visible to us like the visible cloud of witnesses or spectators at the Olympic Games, yet their records, stories and testimonies are clearly presented in the Bible for our learning, encouragement, comfort, and hope along the race.
+While our cloud of witnesses may not be visible to us as the visible cloud of witnesses or spectators at the Olympic Games, yet their records, stories, and testimonies are presented in the Bible for our learning, encouragement, comfort, and hope.

-The testimonies of the victorious saints of old are a valid proof to those of us coming behind them in the Christian race that it is possible to live uprightly, justly, blamelessly, or righteously in the midst of a crooked and perverse generation (Phil.
+The testimonies of the victorious saints of old are a valid proof to the believers coming behind them in the Christian race that it is possible to live uprightly, justly, blamelessly, or righteously in a crooked and perverse generation (Phil.
 2:15, 1 Thess.
 2:10, Heb.
 11:5).

-What are the spiritual rules governing the Christian race that every Christian must carefully observe and follow in order to finish the race well and obtain the crown?
+What are the spiritual rules governing the Christian race that every Christian must carefully observe and follow to finish the race successfully and obtain the crown?